pwittchen/money-transfer-api/README.md

 API
 ---

-- To use ReDoc, you need to have Docker daemon running and `redocly/redoc` Docker image pulled
+- To use ReDoc, we need to have Docker daemon running and `redocly/redoc` Docker image pulled
 - To view API documentation, start application and run ReDoc: `./gradlew redoc`
 - Now, we can open the following address in web browser: `http://localhost:9000`
 - Moreover, API is also documented by tests in `RestApiIntegrationTest` class